-Basic Studio Fee - this is the minimum price for a recording session - this includes use of the recording studio and equipment, engineering, production, editing, processing, and file splitting and naming.
+Basic Session Fee (BSF) - this is the minimum price for a recording session - this includes use of the recording studio and equipment, engineering, production, editing, processing, and file splitting and naming.

 Pickups - this is when part or all of a project needs to be recorded again due to mistakes or re-writes.

 Per word - this is a rate charged according to the number of words spoken, with a defined price for each word.

 Per finished minute - this is a rate charged according to the length of the final audio after editing, with a defined price for each minute.

 Per finished hour - this is a rate charged according to the length of the final audio after editing, with a defined price for each hour.

 Per hour - this is a rate charged according to the length of time taken in the studio to record and/or edit, with a defined price for each hour.